 But there’s a disparity among which groups of students are able to go into school for in-person classes.
 White students are more likely to have that experience.
 Nearly 90% of Black students, 85% of Latino students, and 81% of Asian students attend districts that are still primarily in distance learning mode, compared with 64% of white students, according to an EdSource analysis.
 The map published the state does provide information on the racial or ethnic background of students in any particular district.
 EdSource added the demographic information from the California Department of Education in its analysis in order to show racial and ethnic disparities in access to different forms of instruction.

-Nearly every public school district is represented on the map, as well as 81% of charter schools and 54% of private schools which all self-reported their principal mode of instruction.
+Nearly every public school district is represented on the map, as well as 81% of charter schools and 54% of private schools.
 Among the districts that responded, 76% of charter schools that serve students in K-5 elementary students are offering instruction via distance learning, compared with 34% of K-5 private schools.
 And 85% of charter high schools remain in distance learning mode, while 59% of private high schools are offering instruction that way.

 The racial and economic disparities in access to in-person learning reflects how Covid-19 is disproportionately affecting different communities.
 Across the state, Black, Latino and low-income families, as well as people experiencing homelessness, have some of the highest rates of Covid-19, partly because these groups are often more likely to live in dense housing situations or are unable to work at home.